David Souter: Judicial philosophy

-By the late 1990s, Souter began to align himself more with Stephen Breyer and Ruth Bader Ginsburg, although as of 1995, he sided on more occasions with the more liberal justice John Paul Stevens than either Breyer or Ginsburg, both Clinton appointees.
-O'Connor began to move to the center.
+By the late 1990s, Souter began to align himself more with Stephen Breyer and Ruth Bader Ginsburg, although as of 1995, he sided on more occasions with the more liberal justice John Paul Stevens than with either Breyer or Ginsburg, both Clinton appointees.
 On death penalty cases, workers' rights cases, defendants' rights cases, and other issues, Souter began increasingly voting with the Court's liberals, and later came to be considered part of the Court's liberal wing.
-Because of this, many conservatives view Souter's appointment an error of the Bush presidency.
+Because of this, many conservatives view Souter's appointment as an error of the Bush presidency.
 For example, after widespread speculation that President George W. Bush intended to appoint Alberto Gonzales—whose perceived views on affirmative action and abortion drew criticism—to the Court, some conservative Senate staffers popularized the slogan "Gonzales is Spanish for Souter".
+Conversely, Ted Kennedy, one of nine senators to have voted against Souter's confirmation, later expressed regret about his vote.

 A Wall Street Journal opinion piece ten years after Souter's nomination called Souter a "liberal jurist" and said that Rudman took "pride in recounting how he sold Mr. Souter to gullible White House Chief of Staff John Sununu as a confirmable conservative.
 Then they both sold the judge to President Bush, who wanted above all else to avoid a confirmation battle."
 Rudman wrote in his memoir that he had "suspected all along" that Souter would not "overturn activist liberal precedents."
 Sununu later said that he had "a lot of disappointment" in Souter's positions on the Court and would have preferred him to be more like Antonin Scalia.
 In contrast, President Bush said several years after Souter's appointment that he was proud of Souter's "outstanding" service and "outstanding intellect" and that Souter would "serve for years on the Court, and he will serve with honor always and with brilliance".

 Notable decisions

 Planned Parenthood v.
 Casey

 In the 1992 case Planned Parenthood v.
 Casey, the Supreme Court upheld the right to abortion as established by the "essential holding" of Roe v.
 Wade (1973) and issued as its "key judgment" the imposition of the undue burden standard when evaluating state-imposed restrictions on that right.
-The controlling plurality opinion in the case was joined by Souter, Anthony Kennedy and Sandra Day O'Connor.
+The controlling plurality decision in the case was joined by Souter, Kennedy and O'Connor.
 Souter is widely believed to have written the section of the opinion that addresses the issue of stare decisis and set out a four-part test in determining whether to overrule a prior decision.
 David Garrow later called that section "the most eloquent section of the opinion" and said it includes "two paragraphs that rank among the most memorable lines ever authored by an American jurist".